Tyler0126/VRProject3/README.md

 ## Description of Application:
 Our game was built in the Unity environment.
 It utilizes several different assets and models which will be discussed below.

+This screenshot depicts the environment package that we used to set up the landscape.
+It is titled NatureStarterKit2 and we found it on the Unity asset store.

+These screenshots depict our pickaxe and axe assets.

+These screenshots show our village assets such as the buildings and props used for the village.

+These screenshots depict all of out scripts that we used for the logic of our game.